Pretoria News

 Pretoria News is a daily English-medium newspaper established in 1898 in South Africa's capital city Pretoria.
 It is distributed in the Tshwane Metropolitan area.
 Pretoria News covers a range of local news, as well as national and international news, comment and analysis by experts, sport, entertainment and lifestyle.
 It publishes a daily edition from Monday to Friday and also offers a weekend edition.
-Pretoria News is part of the Independent Media South Africa group and is available online via the Independent Online website.
+Pretoria News is part of the Independent Media South Africa group and is available online via the Independent Online (South Africa) website.

 History

 The Pretoria News was first published in Pretoria on 13 June 1898 by Leo Weinthal as an afternoon paper.
 Roderick Jones edited it up until the beginning of the Second Boer War, ceasing publication on 30 September 1899.
 It resumed publication on 8 December 1902, now owned by A.E.
 Reno's Pretoria Printing Works, with capital provided by the Transvaal Colonial government under Lord Milner.
-Sir Ernest Chappell was its major shareholder when he sold the share to the Argus Group in 1929.
+Sir Ernest Chappell was its major shareholder when he sold his share to the Argus Group in 1929.
 The rest of shares were owned by South African Associated Newspapers.
-On the 7 September 1972, it was renamed the Pretoria News.
+On 7 September 1972, it was renamed the Pretoria News.